deephaven/deephaven-core/pyclient/docs/source/examples.rst

     session = Session()

-    # create a table with no columns and 3 rows
+    # create a table with no columns and three rows

     table = session.empty_table(3)